gm-ithappens/test-ithappens-1308/implementacao/README.md

-# Sale and Store System - 3S
+# Simple Store and Sale System - 4S

 ## Introduction
 The system is a MVP that have some attributes based in this document ../avaliacao/prova-1303.pdf.